Karsten7/mojo-vscode/README.md

 ## Contributing

 This extension is an open-source project, and community contributions are welcome.
 If you encounter any issues, have feature requests, or would like to contribute code improvements, please visit the project repository on [GitHub](https://github.com/Karsten7/mojo-vscode).

+For fixes and improvements to the syntax that also apply to Python, pull requests should be opened against the [MagicPython](https://github.com/MagicStack/MagicPython) project.
+For Mojo-specific syntax issues and improvement, the official [mojo-syntax](https://github.com/modularml/mojo-syntax) repository should be the right place.

+For anything beyond the syntax file or if you're unsure where the right place is, please create a [pull request](https://github.com/Karsten7/mojo-vscode/pulls) or [issue](https://github.com/Karsten7/mojo-vscode/issues) for [this project](https://github.com/Karsten7/mojo-vscode).

+## Current Intentional Syntax Deviations

+Currently the syntax file intentionally deviates form the official [mojo-syntax](https://github.com/modularml/mojo-syntax) for ownership related markers on argument names.
+The change introduced in the merged pull request titled ["Update the Mojo syntax file for the May 11 release"](https://github.com/modularml/mojo-syntax/pull/2) is not applied.
+Instead `inout`, `owned`, and `borrowed` can be highlighted by using the `"variable.parameter.function.ownership"` scope that is implemented in the syntax file of this project.
+Furthermore, all `.python` have been replaced by `.mojo` throughout the syntax file.

 ## Disclaimer